Sunday, June 21, 2026

 Andrew A. Nierenberg in an editorial in Psychiatric Annals defends psychiatry against the Make America Healthy Again (MAHA) action plan to curb psychiatric overprescribing (see previous post).
 What he particularly objects to is Robert F. Kennedy, Jnr, resurrecting Robert Whitaker’s book Anatomy of an epidemic “to vilify psychiatry” and for saying that his cousin’s withdrawal from an SSRI antidepressant was worse that his own withdrawals from heroin.

-I commented on reviews of Bob’s books in a previous post.
-I’m not convinced Nierenberg takes his arguments seriously enough even if there may be some overstatement in Whitaker’s views (see eg. another previous post).
+I commented on reviews of Robert’s books in a previous post.
+I’m not convinced Nierenberg takes Whitaker’s arguments seriously enough even if there may be some overstatement in his views (see eg. another previous post).

 I think what Kennedy is pointing to with opiate withdrawal is that such physical experiences tend to be short-lived over a few days, whereas antidepressant withdrawal can be prolonged and even occur some time after stopping.
 Personally I’ve always argued that this is because antidepressants create a belief system that they have been correcting a biological abnormality, which is difficult to resolve on discontinuation (see eg. previous post).